 Over time this leads to higher and higher blood glucose and insulin levels in your blood until you develop full-blown diabetes.

-To avoid this you need to stop putting sugar in you tea and coffee, and stop drinking sodas and other sugary drinks.
+To avoid this you need to stop putting sugar in you tea and coffee and stop drinking sodas.

 You also need to start eating natural foods such as whole grains, legumes, fruits, and uncooked vegetables, all of which are top sources for unrefined carbohydrates.